 - Instill the core values in your organization's communication framework

-- Utilize any employee advocacy tools in your organizations to communicate the core values, foster collaboration, input, feedback, and recognition
+- Utilize any employee advocacy tools in your organization to communicate the core values, foster collaboration, input, feedback, and recognition

 - Boost employee engagement by appreciating the employees' efforts to promote the values

-True North is an approach from Hoshin Kanri that ensures all stakeholders are aligned towards realizing your organization's strategic goals.
-By creating a statement that blends the Vision and Mission you can create a clear, guiding direction that gives purpose to action at all the organization's levels.
+True north is an approach from Hoshin Kanri that ensures all stakeholders are aligned toward realizing your organization's strategic goals.
+By creating a statement that blends the vision and mission, you can create a clear, guiding direction that gives purpose to action at all the organization's levels.

-A true north statement articulates your organization's purpose and guides every decision it makes.
+A true north statement articulates your organization's purpose and guides every decision.
 It gives the right direction your organization should follow to achieve its strategic plans.

 To maintain our position as the market leader in insurance services, we will pursue opportunities to fortify our relationships with existing customers, ensuring our products deliver a contingency for every tomorrow.